-- 12. Involves the physical and psychological aspects of the communication context. - Involves the setting, scene, and expectations of the individuals involved.
+- 12. Involves the physical and psychological aspects of the communication context. - 13.
+Involves the setting, scene, and expectations of the individuals involved.

 Context is all about what people expect from each other, and we often create those expectations out of environmental cues.
-Traditional gatherings like weddings are often formal events.
+Traditional gatherings like weddings or quinceañeras are often formal events.
 There is a time for quiet social greetings, a time for silence as the bride walks down the aisle, or the father may have the first dance with his daughter as she is transformed from a girl to womanhood in the eyes of her community.
-There may come a time for rambunctious celebration and dancing.
-You may be called upon to give a toast, and the wedding context will influence your presentation, timing, and effectiveness.
+In either celebration there may come a time for rambunctious celebration and dancing.
+You may be called upon to give a toast, and the wedding or quinceañera context will influence your presentation, timing, and effectiveness.